Alerts

 - Identifier only

-- Or any combination of effect, type, and identifier
+- Or any combination of effect, type, subtype, identifier, and applies-to scope

 Identifier matching is case-insensitive and supports * as a wildcard.